robnagler/robnagler.github.io/_posts/2012-04-28-Facebook-is-a-NOP.md

 put to more productive uses.
 How can I be so sure?
 When every company is doing the same thing, there will be a causal macro-economic effect.
-For example, during the Great Recession -- is it over yet? -- companies
-@a href=http://www.economist.com/node/21542211 laid off workers and productivity increased .
+For example, during the Great Recession -- is it over yet? -- companies [laid off workers and productivity increased](http://www.economist.com/node/21542211).
 By that same logic, if social media is at all effective, GDP should be going up.
 Yet, GDP is an anemic 2.3% this year.

 Before you say that's ridiculous, consider another prediction: